mrismanaziz/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.